2022–23 NFL playoffs: Television coverage

 All playoff games were televised nationally, split between the league's network television partners.

 During Wild Card Weekend this postseason, Fox replaced CBS in televising two wild card games this year, with CBS airing only one wild card game.
 NBC again televised two games, and ESPN aired one game, simulcasted on ABC, with a Manningcast on ESPN2.

 Coverage of the AFC Divisional games was split between CBS and NBC while CBS had exclusive coverage of the AFC Championship Game.
 Meanwhile, Fox had exclusive coverage of both NFC Divisional games, the NFC Championship Game, and Super Bowl LVII.

-Games will again be streamed on each broadcaster's sister platform (except for Fox's service Tubi which does not air any live games), with Paramount+ simulcasted all CBS games, Peacock simulcasted all NBC games, and ESPN+ simulcasted the ESPN/ABC game (including Manningcast coverage).
+Games were again be streamed on each broadcaster's sister platform (except for Fox's service Tubi which does not air any live games), with Paramount+ simulcasted all CBS games, Peacock simulcasted all NBC games, and ESPN+ simulcasted the ESPN/ABC game (including Manningcast coverage).

 Amazon did not stream any games this postseason.
 Nickelodeon also did not air any games or alternate broadcasts this postseason, and opted instead to only do an alternative broadcast of a Christmas regular season game.

 For Spanish-language broadcasts, Fox Deportes aired Fox games, Telemundo (select games) and Universo aired NBC games, ESPN Deportes will have ESPN/ABC games and CBS games was available over SAP.

 Westwood One Radio aired all playoff games on radio nationally alongside local radio stations airing their coverage locally.